primiano/perfetto-docs/docs/concepts/config.md

 #### A note on backwards/forward compatibility
-The tracing service will route the raw binary blob of the `DataSourceConfig` message to the data sources with a matching name, without attemping to decode and re-encode it.
+The tracing service will route the raw binary blob of the `DataSourceConfig` message to the data sources with a matching name, without attempting to decode and re-encode it.
 If the `DataSourceConfig` section of the trace config contains a new field that didn't exist at the time when the service was built, the service will still pass the `DataSourceConfig` through to the data source.